 Long, muddy walks are one of our favourite things to do with our four-legged friends when the season changes.
-Watching your pet roll through piles of autumn leaves can bring endless fun for both you and your pet, but there are some things along our autumn walkies that could become hazardous to pets if we aren’t cautious!
+Watching your pet roll through piles of autumn leaves can bring endless fun for you and your pet, but some things along our autumn walkies could become hazardous to pets if we aren’t cautious.

 When planning a muddy excursion in autumn, always remember to bring a towel so you can clean off your furry friend’s mucky paws.
 You never know when you’re going to get caught up in the puddles, and you’ll need to make sure that your pet isn’t tempted to lick anything harmful off their fur!
-Don’t forget your first aid kit too – there can be sharp stones, or rubbish hidden in the mud or under leaves, which could give your dog a nasty cut on their paw.
+Don’t forget your first aid kit too – sharp stones or rubbish can be hidden in the mud or under leaves, which could give your dog a nasty cut on their paw.